 Accumulating dust can interfere with a fuse’s correct operation.
 With the power off, vacuum the fuse panel and around the blades touching each fuse end.

 A capacitor in an AC system is a bit like a battery, providing a sudden surge of power for start-up or to keep the parts running.
 A bad capacitor can interrupt proper operation and make your system unreliable.

-Unusual issues include repeated tripping of the circuit breaker, indicating a major malfunction in your central air conditioning system.
+Unusual issues include repeated tripping of the circuit breaker, indicating a major malfunction in your central air conditioning system and for it to no longer work.
 Leave it off and call for professional help.
 Another rare issue, after a Valley electrical storm, is a power outage that requires you to reset the circuit breaker for your AC, or minor flooding that overwhelms or short-circuits the outdoor condenser.

-Long-term signs of electrical problems are a slow rise in power consumption (check your electricity bills month to month) or an air conditioner that will not turn off, even when it reaches its set point.
+Long-term signs of electrical problems, your unit works then the air conditioning won’t work, are a slow rise in power consumption (check your electricity bills month to month) or an air conditioner that will not turn off, even when it reaches its set point.

 4. Sensor Problems

-In order for your Phoenix central air conditioner to work, it needs to “know” air conditions, like temperature and humidity.
+In order for your Phoenix central air conditioner to work again, it needs to “know” air conditions, like temperature and humidity.
 It learns this through sensors, which can go bad.

 Your coolant temperature sensor is located slightly above the evaporator coils in the interior portion of your system.
 This thermostatic sensor reads the flowing air temperature, so it signals the system to run until that temperature matches your set point (desired indoor temperature).
 If the sensor is touching the coils, skewed far away from them or is covered in dirt, it will not operate correctly.

 Two signs of a sensor problem that cause an AC to not work right:

 - Your system short-cycles: It turns on and off almost without stopping.